decipherhub/Cryptography/content/Basic Cryptography/PKI.md

 ## Operation Principle
 ### Certificate Issuance
+Let us assume Alice wants to communicate with Bob using Bob’s public key.
-1. The user verifies their identity through the RA.
+1. Bob verifies his identity through the RA.
 2. Once the RA completes the identity verification, it requests certificate issuance from the CA.
-3. The CA either instructs the user to generate a public/private key pair or generates it on the user’s behalf and then proceeds with the issuance process.
+3. The CA either instructs Bob to generate a public/private key pair or generates it on Bob’s behalf and then proceeds with the issuance process.
-4. The CA signs the digital certificate and issues it to the user.
+4. The CA signs the digital certificate and issues it to Bob.

 ### Certificate Usage
-Let us assume Alice wants to communicate with Bob using Bob’s public key.
+Similarly, let us assume a situation where Alice intends to communicate using Bob’s public key.
 1. Bob provides his certificate to Alice to establish secure communication.
 2. Alice verifies the validity of Bob’s certificate.
 3. If the certificate is valid, Alice uses Bob’s public key to send an encrypted message.
 4. Bob decrypts the message with his private key.

 ### Certificate Revocation and Renewal
-1. If necessary, the CA revokes the certificate.
-A revoked certificate is marked as invalid via the CRL or OCSP.
+1. In special cases—such as the exposure of a user’s private key or the disappearance of the Certificate Authority—the certificate may need to be revoked.
+A revoked certificate is listed on the CRL(Certificate Revocation List) or rendered invalid through OCSP(Online Certificate Status Protocol).
 > [!Question] What are **CRL** and **OCSP**?
 > A CRL (Certificate Revoked List) is a list of certificates that have been revoked before their expiration date.
 It is created and managed by the Certificate Authority.
 > OCSP (Online Certificate Status Protocol) checks the status of a certificate by responding to individual requests from verifiers.
 When there are many revoked certificates, the size of the CRL can become large, making an OCSP-based system generally more efficient.